naitik211/xoriantScreening/README.md

+- Thanks for allocating me this problems, it helps me to improve my logical and basic react configuration skills.
+Due to CRA i think this interesting configuration part becomes a memory.
-Knight problem is partialy done
+- Knight problem is partialy done
-Tried to complete react scaffold
+- Tried to complete react scaffold task